pbugnion/old-website/src/blog/content/leadership.md

 This shift in decision-making from management to individual contributors leads to the following question: if most of the decision-making is pushed to the individuals doing the work, what value do you, a team lead, bring?

-The team lead's nominal role is to empower and guide her team to maximize the value it can deliver to the organisation.
-In my experience, successful team leads fulfill this role through the following three activities:
+The team lead's nominal role is to empower and guide her team to maximise the value it can deliver to the organisation.
+In my experience, successful team leads fulfil this role through the following three activities:

 - they are a role model
 - they make sure everyone on the team knows how their role fits into the organisation